 Variations and Progressions

 Instead of jumping, step one foot out to the side, then the other, and lower into the squat.
-This removes the impact entirely while building the same movement pattern.
-Good entry point if the reactive landing is too challenging or if you've got joint concerns.
+This removes the impact entirely while building the same wide-stance movement pattern.
+A good entry point if the reactive landing is too challenging or if you have joint concerns.

 Drop Squat with Pause (Advanced)